stevemolitor/s3blaster/README.md

 # s3blaster

-Blast files in and out of S3
+YO Blast files in and out of S3

 ## Usage